Water Activities in Charlotte

 Ray’s Splash Planet

-U.S National Whitewater Center
+Whitewater Center

-Neighborhood: West Charlotte
+Area: West Charlotte

 Public Pools

 Mecklenburg County has several community centers, located throughout the greater Charlotte area, with indoor and outdoor pools.
-County residents and non-residents can purchase daily passes for the indoor pools at Marion Diehl Recreation Center and Indoor Pool, Mecklenburg County Aquatic Center, Northern Regional Recreation Center and Eastway Regional Recreation Center, as well as the outdoor pools at Cordelia Pool and Double Oaks Family Aquatic Center.
+County residents and non-residents can purchase day passes for the indoor pools at Marion Diehl Recreation Center and Indoor Pool, Mecklenburg County Aquatic Center, Northern Regional Recreation Center and Eastway Regional Recreation Center, as well as the outdoor pools at Cordelia Pool and Double Oaks Family Aquatic Center.
 Be sure to check online scheduling for pool hours.

-Splash Pads
+Splash Pads & Spraygrounds

 Article originally written by Jamie Killian.
-Updates by Arielle Patterson in May 2023.
+Updates by Arielle Patterson in June 2026.